Critters #1-50 edited by Kim Thompson.

 And if you skipped to the end when I talked about skipping to the end, here it is!
 And surprisingly enough, it’s a Cutey Bunny story by Joshua Quagmire!
 But not only that, it features somebody who has to be that girl who was bombed in the first issue:

 How’s that for rounding off the series.
 Everything connects.
-And then the final inside cover, which is a quotation from the Neil the Horse story:
+And then the final inside cover, which is a quote from the Neil the Horse story:

 So that’s it.
 There’s tons of really good stuff in Critters, and there’s quite a lot of mediocre stuff, too.
 But Kim Thompson really tried, and he succeeded for quite some time, in making a really entertaining magazine.
 That’s more than most people can say.